 - Stop reason

 This analysis investigates which stop outcomes are most often recorded for drivers of each racial group and overall.
-According to LASD West Hollywood Station data, once vehicles were stopped:
+According to Los Angeles County Sheriff’s Department West Hollywood Station data, once vehicles were stopped:

-- Black people were arrested 3.4 times as often as White people.
+- Black drivers were arrested 3.4 times as often as White drivers.
 They were also 1.26 times as likely to be released with a warning or no action taken.

-- Latinx people were arrested 1.8 times as often as White people.
+- Latinx drivers were arrested 1.8 times as often as White drivers.
 They were also 1.13 times as likely to be released with a warning or no action taken.

 More information